frankstepanski/node-express-course/week3/readme.md

 In the above example, the query parameter key is **q** and the value is **javascript**.
 We can access these query parameters by using the [req.query](https://expressjs.com/en/api.html#req.query) object.
 The contents of URL query strings are stored in an object called **req.query**.
-This object will be empty if there is no parameters, otherwise it will be an object of key value pairs.
+This object will be empty if there are no parameters, otherwise it will be an object of key value pairs.

 ___